sam-dev-coder/StimulerVoiceX/Deploy Deep Learning Models for High Throughput and Low Latency.md

 - Send prediction requests to AI Platform using its REST API or gRPC API, specifying the model name, version, input data, and output format.
 We can also use client libraries or SDKs for different languages or platforms.
 - Monitor the performance and health of AI Platform using its Monitoring service, which provides dashboards and alerts for our models.

-We can find more details and examples on how to use AI Platform in this blog post: [How-to deploy TensorFlow 2 Models on Cloud AI Platform].
+We can find more details and examples on how to use AI Platform in this blog post: [How-to deploy TensorFlow 2 Models on Cloud AI Platform](https://blog.tensorflow.org/2020/04/how-to-deploy-tensorflow-2-models-on-cloud-ai-platform.html).

 ## Deployment Strategy
 Based on the tools that I have introduced above, I will propose a possible deployment strategy for our denoising and speech enhancement system.
 The strategy is as follows: